 To communicate with the Ethereum blockchain, you will need to install a client that can connect to it.
 There are many choices out there written in different languages, but Geth is generally considered to be the official, best-maintained implementation.

 However, while developing, it would be wasteful to download the entire Ethereum blockchain and then be forced to pay real money (ether) to interact with our smart contracts.
-That's why we'll instead use a blockchain simulator client, called TestRPC.
+That's why we'll instead use a blockchain simulator client, called Ganache CLI (some older tutorials might use TestRPC).
 You can think of it as similar to a localhost server, it's a private blockchain that only runs on your computer.

-Run the following command to install TestRPC globally on your computer:
+Run the following command to install Ganache CLI globally on your computer:

 Once it's installed, you can check if it works by simply running the global